nicholas-thorpe/stats/README.md

 # stats

-Project to move the CTM Match Statistics spreadsheet into a full fledghed database and website.
+Project to move the CTM Match Statistics spreadsheet into a full fledged database and website

 Coordinate with others at https://discord.gg/M9DQ7kTDep in #match-stats-dev